 Creating clarity about your strategy and goals will be valuable when posting content on your social media pages because your efforts will have more focus and a higher purpose for your business.

 How will you know your social media efforts are paying off over time?
 What does success look like for your gallery?
 Establish clear standards and processes for measuring your social media strategy.

 Tracking metrics helps you see specific patterns that tell a more compelling story so you can act strategically.
-You must define which parameters are most important to your goals, how often they need to be recorded and analyzed.
+You should define the most critical parameters to your goals and how often they need to be recorded and analyzed.

 The primary metrics for social media used to be likes and the number of followers.
 However, in recent years those numbers have been faked.
 Metrics for comments, shares, and live events will be weighted more heavily.
-These will be the driving force behind how your gallery’s posts get ranked in your followers feeds.
+These will drive how your gallery’s posts get ranked in your followers’ feeds.

 Use the Insights feature of each platform to track page views, reach, engagement, and clicks.
-Also, keep an eye on the level of referral traffic to your gallery website is receiving from social media platforms and vice versa in Google Analytics.
+Also, keep an eye on the referral traffic your gallery website receives from social media platforms and vice versa in Google Analytics 4.